guilhermegules/formatter-lab/README.md

 - **VSCode Extension**:

   - Format JSON files in VSCode with a simple click.
-  - View and edit JSON files with an integrated preview.
+  - View JSON files with an integrated preview.

 ## 🚀 Getting started